 It's interesting that the bottom half of the top ten is all pieces written this year.
 That's unusual for me, a big fan of evergreen content.
 Will that hold true for the top five?

-Check back tomorrow to find out.
-But I will tell you one thing: the top post was recent — and did more traffic than all these posts put together.
+Ready for the top five?
+The very top post was recent — and did more traffic than all these posts put together.

 I'm such a tease.